MohamedSaidSallam/CFDiscordNotificationBot/README.md

 [![Top.gg][top_gg_badge]][top_gg_link]
 [![Support Discord][discord_badge]][discord_inv]

-A discord bot that allows you to set reminders on your server for upcoming [codeforces](codeforces) rounds.
+A discord bot that allows you to set reminders on your server for upcoming [codeforces][codeforces] rounds.

 ## Features